 Do you have any problems with walking?

-Do you get to work on time?
+YES NO Do you get to work on time?
+YES NO

 Do you have health insurance?
+YES NO

-How do you get to and from a job?

-van take bus taxi family walk ride bike co-worker
+How do you get to and from a job? van take bus taxi family walk ride bike co-worker

-Are there times when you could not work?
+Are there times when you could not work? evenings weekends other

-evenings weekends

-Will you need help in:

-finding a job

-keeping a job
+Will you need help in: finding a job learning a job keeping a job

 Do you have any problems with lifting?
+YES NO

 Do you have any special physical needs?

-If yes, what are they?

-Do you get social security benefits

-If yes, how much per month?
+YES NO If yes, what are they?
+Do you get social security benefits YES NO If yes, how much per month?

-Do you need any special training?
+Do you need any special training? money management taking the bus other

-money management

-taking the bus